 - Financial Accounts for sole traders and partnerships

 - VAT returns

-You will not be allowed to offer any other service, for example, self-assessment tax returns.
+You cannot offer any other service, for example, self-assessment tax returns.
 With the bookkeeping membership, you do not need any experience.
 However, to apply for a practice licence, where the AAT would regulate you for money laundering, you must have work experience in the service you wish to offer.
-This needs to be able to be verified by someone senior to you, who knows your work, this cannot be your tutor.
+Your experience needs to be checked by someone senior to you, who knows your work.
+Your tutor cannot verify your experience.

 You also need somebody whom would be willing to act as professional referee.
-They must have known you in a professional capacity for 6 months, and they cannot be a family member.
+You must have known them professionally for 6 months, and they cannot be a family member.

-If you are qualified with another awarding body, you can apply to gain AAT bookkeeping membership directly if you have obtained any of the following:
+If you have another qualification, you can apply to gain AAT bookkeeping membership from any of:

 - ICB Level 3 Certificate in Bookkeeping and Accounts